vifon/zsh-image-extension/README.md

 `xterm`.
 Activate it with C-x C-o (customizable via the `IMAGE_SELECTOR_KEY` variable).
 Press any key to hide the previews.

-There is a simple config on top of the `image-preview` script, so you can adjust it for your screen size.
-The default was set for 1680x1050, feel free to change it.

 INSTALLATION
 ============